noelwk/DBPG/README.md

-# DBPG
+# Database Practical Guide

-Database Practical Guide.
-Repository with examples about Database programming (SQL) using PostgreSQL 9.5.
-The main objective is provide a guide for beginners in databases topics.
-"To teach is to learn twice" Joseph Joubert
+This is an attempt to write about my experience developing SQL code.
+I am using PostgreSQL as DBMS and SQL Standard.